BrianRusk/brianR.github.io/content/home/about.md

 I am an SSHRC Doctoral Fellow and PhD candidate working in the Language Acquisition Lab of the University of Alberta.
 I research child second language acquisition, and I'm interested in both community as well as classroom language immersion settings.

 My dissertation project examines online comprehension of morphological information by middle-school-aged youth who began learning English in preschool.
-The main experiment employs visual-world eye-tracking, and compares second language comprehension as both a dynamic and static processes.
+The main experiment employs visual-world eye-tracking, and compares second language comprehension as both a dynamic and static process.